 ISBN: 1 902 466 66 7

-The guide is in three parts: the first section deals with the technical issues before you start supply work, the second section covers practical points, both before you arrive at your supply school and when you start, and the third section deals with pay and other issues such as insurance that might be relevant once you have started work.
+The guide is in three parts: the first section deals with the technical issues before you start supply work, the second section covers practical points both before you arrive at your supply school and when you start, and the third section deals with pay and other issues such as insurance which might be relevant once you have started work.

 ©2016 Association of Teachers and Lecturers | 7 Northumberland Street, London WC2N 5RD | T: 020 7930 6441